Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Experiments

-\textbf{Visualization.} Trajectory prediction and the inferred sparse interaction graphs on different scenes are visualized in Figure~\ref{fig:benchmark}.
-Our model is able to predict the trajectories of those partially observed pedestrians, and also model their interaction with fully observed pedestrians by inferring the sparse interaction graphs.
-We visualize these graphs at $t\!=\!8$ and $t\!=\!14$ in each scene, where the former is the last observed time step, and the latter is at the middle of the prediction period.
-The graph structure varies at different times, indicating the evolution of the relationship between pedestrians during the change of their positions and velocities.
-In the HOTEL scene, two fully observed pedestrians at bottom were considered not interactive at $t\!=\!8$, while the mutual attention is built later at $t\!=\!14$ during the recursive prediction.
-On the contrary, there were initially bi-directed edges between the two pedestrian nodes in the middle of the ZARA1 scene at $t\!=\!8$.
-However, they walked away from each other, and both edges are removed at $t\!=\!14$.
-As presented in Figure~\ref{fig:benchmark}, there exist edges that connect pedestrians who seem too far apart.
-While seemingly counterintuitive, we argue that it is reasonable for the target agent to pay attention to some distant neighbors for a small amount of time.
-Similar to a human pedestrian glancing over surrounding environments for efficient anomaly check (e.g. fast-moving skateboarders), the sparse and dynamic interaction graphs may lower the collision risk in the near future, by enabling the target agent to acknowledge the distant individuals while preventing too much attention drawn from them.
+\textbf{Visualization.} Trajectory prediction and inferred sparse interaction graphs in different scenes are visualized in Fig.~\ref{fig:benchmark}.
+Our model is able to predict trajectories of all partially detected pedestrians, and also model their interaction by inferring sparse interaction graphs.
+We visualize these graphs at $t\!=\!3.2\,\textrm{sec}$ and $t\!=\!5.6\,\textrm{sec}$ in each scene, where the former is the last observed time step, and the latter is at the middle of the prediction period.
+The graph structure varies at different times, indicating the evolution of the relationship between pedestrians due to the change of their positions and velocities.
+For example, in the HOTEL scene, the 5th and the 6th pedestrians were considered not interactive at $t\!=\!3.2\,\textrm{sec}$, while the mutual attention is added later at $t\!=\!5.6\,\textrm{sec}$ during the recursive prediction.
+In contrast, there were initially bi-directed edges between the 4th and the 5th pedestrians in the ZARA1 scene at $t\!=\!3.2\,\textrm{sec}$.
+However, they walked away from each other, and both edges are removed at $t\!=\!5.6\,\textrm{sec}$.